Dissurender/super-goggles/README.md

 To run locally use `npm run dev` in your terminal.

-If you change the Models remember to run `npx prisma dev` to update your DB tables.
+If you change the Models remember to run `npx prisma db push` to update your DB tables.

 ## How to Contribute